 Source: CrossBorder Capital, Global Liquidity Index modelled against a 65-month liquidity cycle.
 31 December 1967 to 30 September 2023.
-Past performance does not predict future returns.
+Past performance dues not predict future returns.
+There is no guarantee that past trends will continue, or forecasts will be realised.